Comments - Users and mentions

 if (text) { // If there's a query, get user IDs from your back end that match userIds = await (text); } else { // If there's no query, get all of the room's user IDs userIds = await (); }

-If a user has only typed "@", text is an empty string, and it’s recommended to return every user.
+If a user has only typed "@", text is an empty string, and it's recommended to return every user and group.